alfrix/docs/docs/library/beetle_psx.md

 - **Memcard slot 1: `Wild Arms 2 (USA).1.mcr**

 !!! warning ""
-    Memory card behavior is controlled with the following [core options](https://buildbot.libretro.com/docs/library/beetle_psx/#core-options) (Memcard 0 method, Enable memory card 1, Shared memcards).

-!!! warning ""
-	To import your old memory cards from other emulators, you need to rename them to either the Libretro savefile format `gamename.srm` or the Mednafen savefile format. 'gamename.slot#.mcr'.
-Which format to follow for renaming depends on your preferences and how the [Memory card related core options](https://buildbot.libretro.com/docs/library/beetle_psx/#core-options) are configured.
+	To import your old memory cards from other emulators, you need to rename them to either the Libretro savedata format or the Mednafen savedata format.

 ### Rumble